mcary/cookie-cutter/README.md

 create running containers in a matter of seconds, and these containers can persist and be started and stopped as needed.

+Like docker, the image format allows containers and images to share the storage of the immutable images upon which they build.

 [1] Note that cc-boot uses systemd-nspawn instead of chroot, which supports more isolation (see below)